lamualfa/trimerger/readme.md

 - Currently `trimerger` only support `.mp4` video.
 - The trimming results may not accurate because we don't re-encode the video for performance purpose.
 The accurate option will be implemented later.
+- This is a side project.
+I have no plans to add advanced features.